cwboyd/middleman-cdn/README.md

 non-slashed version of the directory are invalidated. e.g. The file `/blog/index.html` will also invalidate `/blog/` and `/blog`.

+To permit interoperability with deploying your build directory with git (such as middleman-deploy does), an exclude operation is provided to allow a reduction in scope of the files specified by filter.
+This configuration option is an Array of regular expressions (Regex) objects.
+When expanding the files to invalid, if any of the filenames (without leading /) match any of the regular expressions, then that file is not validated.

 Alternatively: If you're using `middleman-s3_sync` you can hook middleman-cdn into it's build process.
 See the [instructions here](#invalidating-with-middleman-s3_sync).

 ### Configuration: CloudFlare